alexirpan/alexirpan.github.io/_posts/2024-11-17-late-o1-thoughts.markdown

 broad consensus (from leaks and other places) is that GPT-4 was a mixture-of-experts model, mixing 8 copies of a 220B parameter model.

-This was a bit disappointing to learn.
+This was a bit disappointing.
 To quote George Hotz, ["mixture[-of-experts] models are what you do when you run out of ideas"](https://www.youtube.com/watch?v=WJWHIZoBOj8).
-In many ways, a mixture of experts model is "supposed" to work.
-I say "supposed" in quotes because things are never quite that easy in machine learning, but for some time mixture-of-experts models were viewed as a thing you used if you had too much compute and wanted a funnel to push it through.
+A mixture of experts model is "supposed" to work.
+I say "supposed" in quotes, because things are never quite that easy in machine learning, but for some time mixture-of-experts models were viewed as a thing you used if you had too much compute and didn't know what to do with it.

-I think this view is a bit too simplistic.
-The original [Switch Transformers paper](https://arxiv.org/abs/2101.03961) showed MoE models had different scaling properties and could be more compute efficient.
-There are a bunch of nontrivial properties of mixture-of-experts models.
-But, broadly, yes you can view mixture models as a way to add another dimension to multiply your effective compute usage.
+I think this view is a bit too simple.
+The [Switch Transformers paper](https://arxiv.org/abs/2101.03961) showed MoE models had different scaling properties and could be more compute efficient.
+But, broadly, I'd say this is true.
+If you think of compute as water filling a bowl, mixture models are a way to add a dimension to how you store water.
+Instead of building a bigger bowl, just use more bowls!

 o1 feels similar to me.
-This time, the dimension is the amount of compute you use at test-time - how many response tokens you generate for each user query.
-One way to describe o1 is that it's not as good if you gave it the same 1-shot budget as a standard LLM, but it's been trained to be better at spending *larger* compute budgets in useful ways.
-So, as long as you commit to giving o1 more compute at test-time, it can do better than just rolling out an equivalent GPT-4o many times.
+The analogy stops working here, but the dimension is the amount of compute you use at test-time - how many response tokens you generate for each user query.
+One way to describe o1 is that it may not be as good if you gave it the same 1-shot budget as a standard LLM, but it's been trained to be better at spending *larger* compute budgets.
+So, as long as you commit to giving o1 more test-time compute, it can do better than just taking the best of N independent attempts from GPT-4o.

-(CHART SHOWING THAT HERE)

-In many ways this is a fundamentally different paradigm from prior models, because it places more focus on test-time compute.
-Is that new paradigm a good one?
-When LLMs first entered public consciousness, one big advantage was how *fast* they generated text that a human would have trouble generating.
-Attention spans tend to only go down.
-Creating a paradigm where you ask users to wait longer is certainly a bold choice.
+A shift towards more test-time compute increases the affordances of where compute can be allocated.
+In general, if you have many compounding factors that multiply each other's effectiveness, then it's best to spread attention among all of them rather than going all-in on one.

-I think it is an important paradigm shift, but probably not one the average user will appreciate or need for some time.
-You can view o1 as increasing the affordances of where compute can be pushed into the LLM.
-If you believe compute is the bottleneck of LLMs, then you ought to be looking for all the places where compute could impact model capabilities, and then push compute into those places.
-Methods that enable using test-time compute better are now just another example of that.
+So if you believe compute is the bottleneck of LLMs, you ought to be looking for these new dimensions where compute can be channeled, and push the compute along those channels.

 # Scaling Laws View